(a) Yes, they are low (b) No, that is just an urban myth.

 However, it is hard to compare apples to apples because every country has different systems to encourage different segments of the economy.
 For example, in Canada, a “Canadian Controlled Private Corporation” can pay just 11% on its active trading income.

-The moral is that you have to hear all the facts before you decide who truly has the lower tax rate.
+The moral is that you have to hear all the facts before you decide who truly has a lower tax rate.